mdsol-share/crichton/doc/extensions.md

     href: http://alps.io/schema.org/Text

 extensions:
+  # creates an extension descriptor based on semantic descriptor: name
   _name: &_name
     <<: *name
     field_type: text
     sample: drdname
+  # creates an extension descriptor based on extension descriptor: _name
+  # to be used as extension descriptor in create transition
+  # see example below
   _create_name:
     <<: *_name
     validators:
       - required
       - maxlength: 50
+  # creates an extension descriptor based on extension descriptor: _name
+  # to be used as extension descriptor in update transition
+  # see example below
   _update_name:
     <<: *_name
     validators: